wp-plugins/wp-backitup/trunk/readme.txt

 == Frequently Asked Questions ==

-= Will this work with subdomains? =
-Yes, but please test it first.

-= Will the plugin work on shared hosting? =
+= Will the plugin work on shared hosting/sub domains/webhost xxx? =
 Yes

-= Are there any hosts this plugin won’t work with? = None that I am aware of.

-= Will WP BackItUp work on Windows hosting? =
+= Will WP Backitup work on Windows hosting? =
-WP BackItUp was developed in a Windows environment so it should work with your Windows hosting.

-= Can I install this on several of my computers? =
 Yes

-= Does WP BackItUp need to be removed when selling a cloned blog if I have a personal version license? = Yes, the personal license entitles you to use on any sites that you own.

-= Why do I need a developer’s license instead of the personal license? = You can sell a site with personal license but you must remove WP BackItUp first.
-The developer’s license allows you to keep WP BackItUp installed for your clients/buyers, adding value to your sale.

-= Are you going to be making progress bars both for backing up and restoring with this plugin? = This may feature in the next version.
+= Are you going to be making progress bars both for backing up and restoring with this plugin? = Not at this time.

 = Can this plugin back to Amazon S3? =
-Not at this time.

-= Can this plugin backup to the web host? =
 Not at this time.

 = Is there an auto back up schedule feature? =